 So I came home empty handed but determined to make my own version of the white pumpkin sign.
 I headed to Menards a few days later and found a piece of plywood in their discount scrap section grabbed my paint, a sharpie and a pencil and got to work.

 DIY Pumpkin Sign

 For this DIY pumpkin sign I painted the pumpkins by free hand.
 I started by painting the entire board the rusty orange color.
 Then I took my pencil and sketched out the pumpkins and letters.

 For the letters I typed them up on my computer and just looked at them as I drew them on with pencil.
 Once I finished the outline of them all in pencil, I went back over it with a black sharpie to fill it in.
 I used a fine tip sharpie to do the thin parts of the letters.

 Once the lettering was done I went back and dry brushed the dark color around the edges of the picture to give it more of a frame look.
 Back then the framed farmhouse signs were not a thing.
 I might end up framing this, but I don’t know yet.

 The sign is a little small for the space, but I needed something temporarily above the couch.
 The blank wall was driving me crazy.
-I have plans for a gallery wall for above the couch.
-I have all of my pieces for the gallery wall all sitting in my decor closet.
+Above the couch I plan on creating a gallery wall.
+The pieces for the gallery wall are all sitting in my decor closet.
 I just need to get the wall painted first before I can drill all the holes in the the wall for the picture.
 So all of this here is being held up right now with these Command Strips.
 I was honestly expecting to hear my lanterns come crashing down in the middle of the night, but they have been up there for almost a month now, so I think it is save to say the are not coming down.
 I used 2 large strips on each lantern to be safe.

 Leave a comment below and tell me about a time that you made something!
 Your first DIY, an inspired project like my pumpkins sign, I would love to hear about it!